nswdpc/silverstripe-okta-boilerplate/README.md

 This module adds Okta OAuth2 authentication and group discovery to your Silverstripe website

-> :warning: 🧪 This module is under active development.
-Do not use it in production.
+:warning: 🧪 This module is under active development and may include breaking changes.

 ## Scope

 With this module you can

 + Create an OAuth2 client via configuration using [bigfork/silverstripe-oauth-login](https://github.com/bigfork/silverstripe-oauth-login)
-+ Create an Okta API client using [okta/sdk](https://github.com/okta/okta-sdk-php)
 + Authenticate an Okta user that may or may not be a Silverstripe member, via Okta OAuth
 + Save Okta groups returned for a user as Silverstripe group records, and link that user to them
 + Restrict Silverstripe login access to one or more configured Okta groups
++ Optionally disallow/allow the default member authenticator

+### Okta API

++ Create an Okta API client using [okta/sdk](https://github.com/okta/okta-sdk-php)
-+ Synchronise users via a queued job
++ Synchronise users via a queued job (via Okta API)
 + Block sign-in for those Okta users who have stopped appearing for a configured time period in synchronisation results
 + Optionally remove users who have not synchronised after a certain time.

-+ Optionally disallow/allow the default member authenticator
+Use of the Okta API is optional.

 ## You will need